jaabmar/jaabmar/README.md

 ## Welcome to My GitHub Page!

 I'm a Doctoral Student in Machine Learning and a Fellow at the [ETH AI Center](https://ai.ethz.ch/) in Zurich.
 I am fortunate to have [Prof. Fanny Yang](https://sml.inf.ethz.ch/group/fannyy/) and [Prof. Julia Vogt](https://mds.inf.ethz.ch/team/detail/julia-vogt/) as my supervisors.
-I care about developing ML models that are both reliable and practical for decision-making in real-world, sensitive applications.
+I care about developing ML models that are both reliable and useful for decision-making in real-world, sensitive applications.

 ### Research Interests